-Recognized as one of Saskatchewan's Top Employers
+Recognized as one of Saskatchewan's Top Employers (2019):

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Feb 12, 2019)

-Here are some of the reasons why Creative Options Regina, Inc. was selected as one of Saskatchewan's Top Employers (2018):
+Here are some of the reasons why Creative Options Regina, Inc. was selected as one of Saskatchewan's Top Employers (2019):

 - Creative Options Regina keeps employees engaged with a number of social events throughout the year, including family barbecues in the summer, trivia and improv nights, book clubs and comic book clubs, numerous sports teams such as paint ball and dodge ball, and an annual Christmas party